simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ## Real-World Examples

-To illustrate the advantages of open source security, let's explore a few real-world examples:
+To illustrate the advantages of open source security, here's a look at a few real-world examples:

 ### Heartbleed Bug: Open Source Security in Action

 The **Heartbleed bug**, a notable instance within the OpenSSL library, exemplifies the exceptional effectiveness of open source security practices.
 When this pivotal vulnerability came to light in 2014, it was swiftly addressed by the open source community.
 The inherent transparency of open source enabled a rapid response, substantially curtailing the potential for extensive exploitation.

-This case underscores the resilience of open source security, showcasing its power in action.
+This case underscores the resilience of open source security, showing its power in action.

 ### Equifax Data Breach: A Proprietary Software Wake-Up Call